Dat10496/movie-app/README.md

 # THE MOVIE APP

-- link to the app (deployment)
+- link to the app: https://routing-jobs-app.netlify.app/
-- subtitle: whats this app about?
+- subtitle: Jobs-Routing-App
-- main feature: what can you do with this app?
-- add screen shot
-- add video
+- main feature: "This is a practice with React framework.
+Get API and showing jobs about IT jobs "
+- Option: You can search by name..

 ## HOW TO START

 - install nodejs 18
-- get api key, change env.example to .env
+- in the app directory

+* first run : `json-server --watch jobs.json --port 5000` to get fake API
-- in the app directory, run: `npm install && npm start`
+* then run: `npm install && npm start`

 ## DEVELOPMENT LOGS

 ### TODOLIST

-* [ ] search
+- [ ] search
-* [ ] movie detail
+- [ ] movie detail
-* [ ] login
+- [ ] login
-* [ ] etc...
+- [ ] etc...

-- difficulty?
+* difficulty?
-- lesson learn
+* lesson learn
-- feature that are nice to have but do not have time?
+* feature that are nice to have but do not have time?